The Last Time

 I don't think I'm alone.

 There was a time Awards meant something.
 I recall going to the movies, seeing almost all of the nominees.
-I recall watching shows on television, and seeing my favorites nominated.
+I watched shows on television, seeing my favorites nominated.

-The belief was, if a movie or television show was nominated, it was the best there was for that year so they got the attention when it was learned how 'great' they were.
+In those days, the belief was, if a movie or television show was nominated, it was the best there was.

 That was then, this is now.